 6. The Hong Kong situation is particularly messy because there are many interests in play.
 While the CCP’s interests appear to dominate, it also faces challenges from other institutions with self-preservation issues.
 One of these institutions is the Hong Kong police force.

 The Hong Kong police are already under scrutiny for their brutal suppression tactics and rampant abuse of authority.
 The only way in which the police ensure their self-preservation at this stage is through framing their actions as the “only viable option” which could be taken at the time.
 Hence, it is in the police’s interest to frame the protesters as “terrorists” to justify their heavy-handed actions and escape scrutiny.

 From our observation, the Hong Kong police have recently begun taking extreme measures to humiliate and provoke the protesters and even regular passersby.
 It cannot be ruled out that one of the goals of police provocation is to trigger a “police killing” incident, then officially designate protesters as “terrorists” and gain a legitimate excuse to take even stronger measures to squash the “terrorist movement.”
 In this scenario, the protesters will likely lose the support of the United States (the Hong Kong Human Rights and Democracy Act of 2019 has yet to clear the U.S. Senate) and the international community; in his second China policy speech, U.S. Vice President Mike Pence had urged the Hong Kong people to “stay on the path of nonviolent protest.”

-If Beijing indeed plans to make “concessions” to resolve the Hong Kong issue, then top CCP officials overseeing Hong Kong affairs like Liaison Office director Wang Zhimin and Hong Kong and Macau Affairs Office director Zhang Xiaoming are at high risk of being purged.
+If Beijing indeed plans to make “concessions” to resolve the Hong Kong issue, then top CCP officials overseeing Hong Kong affairs like Liaison Office director Wang Zhimin and Hong Kong and Macau Affairs Office director Zhang Xiaoming are at high risk of being removed or purged.
 Hong Kong leader Carrie Lam is also at high risk of being removed from office in the coming months.